CYCBrian/wk17-regex-tutorial-gist/Develop/gist-beginner_regex_tutorial.md

      Result: c cc **ccc** **cccc** **cccc**c **cccc**cc

-### Grouping Constructs

-Grouping constructs allow you to group parts of a matching pattern together.
-It helps you organize and structure you regex and allows you to extract an manipulate specific groups of match strings and create more complex patterns.

-Capturing group is done by wrapping parts of your regex with a `()`.
-For example, if I want to capture the area code of a phone number in order to gauge where my business is getting the most calls from, I would first create a regex to match a phone number:

-`^\d{3}-\d{3}-\d{4}$`

-Translation: Assert the start of the string.
-Then match exactly three digits.
-Match a hyphen.
-Match another three digits.
-Match another hyphen.
-Now match 4 digits.
-Assert the end of the string.

-Then I would add a `()` around `\d{3}` so that I capture the area code.

-`^(\d{3})-\d{3}-\d{4}$`

-And there you have it.
-When I match a phone number, I can later call on the captured group to extract the area code of the phone number and do something to it in JavaScript.

-          const phoneNumber = "123-456-7890";
-          const regex = /^(\d{3})-\d{3}-\d{4}$/;
-          const match = phoneNumber.match(regex);
-          const areaCode = match[1]; // Extracted area code using the numerical index

-You can also name you capture groups.
-This is especially helpful if you have multiple capture groups that you want to manipulate later and don't exactly remember the index of the group you want to capture.

-Naming you captured group is done by adding `?<`name`>` before you configure you regex for the captured group.

-`^(?<areaCode>\d{3})-\d{3}-\d{4}$`

-Now, when you extract it, you can simply call on the name to get the area code of the phone number.

-          const phoneNumber = "123-456-7890";
-          const regex = /^(?<areaCode>\d{3})-\d{3}-\d{4}$/;
-          const match = phoneNumber.match(regex);
-          const areaCode = match.groups.areaCode; // Extracted area code using the named group

-To further organize you regex, you can wrap parts of it in something called a non-capturing group.
-They are similar to a capture group, except they do not capture the matched content, and you wont be able to extract and manipulate it later.

-To add a non-capturing group, you can wrap the part of the regex that you need to match but not use in a (?:)

-`/^(?<areaCode>\d{3})-(?:\d{3}-\d{4})$/`

-Now the regex will match a phone number, but will only allow me to extract and manipulate the name captured group of 'areacode' and "discard" the rest.

 ### Bracket Expressions

 Bracket expressions refers to any expression enclosed within square brackets `[]` that results in a character class (I'll touch on character class in the next section).
 They allow you to manually configure what type of characters to match or not match.